alex-platonov/tech_analysis/README.md

 ## Adapting the pipeline
 These four jupyter books should be considered as a pipeline/framework.
 Please download them, test and adapt to your specific needs.
 Various stocks or time periods can be taken and explored.

 The `.py` files going along them are Streamlit deployments of the said jupyter projects.

+PS: This project has been undertaken as an attempt to bring to order a total zoo of ideas and concepts gained from self-education on the intricacies of the stock-market, so an overwhelming amount of comments in the code and web-version is begging to be excused.

+PPS: Acknowledgments: to the one and only Alison Mitchell for her work and explanations.